c3333/cpp-docs.de-de/docs/mfc/reference/clist-class.md

 ### <a name="parameters"></a>Parameter

-*TYP*<br/>
+*TYPE*<br/>
-Vorlagenparameter, der den Typ der Elemente in der Liste angibt.
+Ein Vorlagen Parameter, der den Typ der Elemente in der Liste angibt.

 ### <a name="return-value"></a>Rückgabewert